dylan-lang/website/README.rst

-This is the Open Dylan website.
+An amazing project on Open Dylan website.

 It is built using `Sphinx <http://sphinx.pocoo.org>`_.
 All content is written using ReStructured Text with Sphinx extensions.